jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A vertical gap.
+* A vertical gap,
-  Its inter-comment column should be the anchor column.
+  with comments at the anchor column.
-  Its pre-comment column should be undefined.

 * A battery whose base column is the anchor column.

-* A vertical gap.
+* A vertical gap,
-  Its inter-comment column should be the anchor column.
+  with comments at the anchor column.
-  Its pre-comment column should be undefined.

 * A HEPHEP, aligned at the anchor column.